eirara/RepData_PeerAssessment1/PA1_template.md

 max_5 <- max_row[, c("interval")]
 max_5_val <- max_row[, c("mean_steps")]
 ```

+                Figure 2: Time Series Plot of the 5-Minute Interval and the Average No. of Steps Taken

 835 is the 5-min interval that contains the maximum number of steps, with the value